Guide to Student Services at Ohlone College

 Video Phone (510) 344-5701

-Interpreter Services provides interpreters, real-time captioners, and notetakers to Deaf students for classes, meetings, and college events.
-See also the Handbook for Deaf Students.
+Interpreting and Accommodation Services provides interpreters, real-time captioners, and notetakers to Deaf students for classes, meetings, and college events.

 EOPS / CARE / CalWORKs